Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-And then test it with `@benchmark`, which will run this function for multiple times
+And then tests it with `@benchmark`, which will run this function multiple times

 ```julia
 julia> @benchmark bench_tr_mul_autograd(autograd_x, autograd_y)